 We couldn’t think of a better way to be welcomed to the city than with a big, delicious pizza!
 The girls and I sat at the bar and savored every bite from our frommagio bianco pizza.
 The thin crust was what pizza dreams are made of.
 And don’t get me wrong, the three of us love a deep-dish as much as the next guy, but Vezzo’s thin crust allowed me to eat that extra slice, ya know?!

 We decided to tackle the tourist trap at night to see the skies light up from the advertisements.
 We took in the chaos, snapped some selfies, and dashed out of there when guys kept coming up to us trying to sell us “candid” photos of us taking pictures each other.
 This was new to me at Times Square and I’m not a big fan.
 The first guy had a better approach, but by the third guy, we were over it.
 Nonetheless, the TKTS steps and vibrant city energy makes Times Square a must-do for every trip to New York City!

 We booked a 30-minute session to capture some sweet moments from our girls getaway.
 We literally had champagne for breakfast before meeting up with Amanda, our Flytographer photographer, in the Soho area.
 I’ve never had professional photos with my girlfriends – other than my wedding day – and it was so much fun!
 Thirty minutes of our time got us photos we’ll cherish forever.
 My number one tip for your next girls getaway – invest in something more than selfies.

-- Book your own Flytographer session and save $25 by using this link and share it on Twitter to let your friends know, too!
+- Book your own Flytographer session and save $25 by using this link or using code KATHERINEFOX and share it on Twitter to let your friends know, too!

 The Butcher’s Daughter